felixklauke/princept/README.md

 # princept
-A very simple and lightweight stack based programming language written for educational reasons.
-It is interpreted and provides a very formal grammar that operates on a very low level.
+A very simple and lightweight programming language written for educational reasons.
+It is interpreted and aims to provide the best of Java, C# and C++.